-Best CR-56 AMAX loadouts for Warzone and Modern Warfare | Dexerto.com
+Best CR-56 AMAX loadouts for Warzone and Modern Warfare - Dexerto

-The CR-56 AMAX is one of the latest guns to be added to Modern Warfare, but you’ll need to grind out the Season 4 battle pass if you wish to get your hands on this deadly assault rifle.
+The CR-56 AMAX is a great gun choice to utilize in Modern Warfare for those who value mobility.
 Here, we break down two of the strongest CR-56 loadouts you should be using.

-While the Fennec SMG has proved incredibly popular amongst those who favor the hyper-aggressive run and gun playstyle, the CR-56 AMAX gives players a little more ranged precision and damage.
+While the Fennec SMG has proved popular amongst those who favor the run and gun playstyle, the CR-56 AMAX gives players more ranged precision and damage for sacrificing speed.
 The Galil, now known as the CR-56 AMAX, aims to shake up the current assault rifle meta, giving players another option outside of the incredibly popular Grau 5.56 and M4A1 loadouts.

-The Galil absolutely dominated foes in the multiplayer battlefields of Black Ops 1, allowing players to kill targets in just three shots.
-As a result, this deadly assault rifle became a popular choice for those that wanted to wrack up high kill counts.
-While the CR-56 AMAX may have lost its original name, it still packs a real punch in both Modern Warfare and Warzone.
+The Galil dominated foes in the multiplayer battlefields of Black Ops 1, allowing players to kill targets in just three shots.
+As a result, this deadly assault rifle became popular for those that wanted to wrack up high kill counts.
+While the CR-56 AMAX has lost its original name, it still packs a real punch in both Modern Warfare and Warzone.
 In order to help you get the most out of the CR-56 AMAX, we’ve put together two loadouts that you can use to gain a competitive edge.

 Best CR-56 AMAX loadout for Warzone